drhsqlite/fossil-mirror/www/containers.md

-    The complexity of the `systemd` networking infrastructure’s interactions with containers make more sense when you consider the “outbound” path.
+    The complexity of the `systemd` networking infrastructure’s interactions with containers make more sense when you consider the outbound path.
 Consider what happens if you enable Fossil’s optional TH1 docs feature plus its Tcl evaluation feature.
 That would enable anyone with the rights to commit to your repository the ability to make arbitrary network connections on the Fossil host.